cklim83/launch_school/notes/03_rb130_139/intro_regex_notes.md

 ### Character Classes - Range of Characters
 - `-` is used for consecutive and inclusive sequence of characters in a character class.
 For example, `/[a-z]/` matches any lower case alphabetic character, `/[0-9]/` matches any digits.
-We can also combine ranges to create more patterns e.g. `/[0-9A-Fa-f]/` to match any alphanumeric.
+We can also combine ranges to create more patterns e.g. `/[0-9A-Fa-f]/` to match any hexadecimal.

 - Best practices:
 	- It is not advisable to use range for non-alphanumeric characters